Underdog Patriots face top seed KC. Yes, you read that right

 “We’ll see,” Brady said with a roguish look in his eyes.
 “Could be fun.”

-There hasn’t been an NFL dynasty like the Patriots — at least since the merger — with Brady and coach Bill Belichick leading the franchise to 10 straight AFC East titles and 15 in 16 years, resulting in eight trips to the Super Bowl and five NFL crowns.
+There hasn’t been an NFL run like the Patriots’ — at least in the Super Bowl era — with Brady and coach Bill Belichick leading the franchise to 10 straight AFC East titles and 15 in 16 years, resulting in eight trips to the Super Bowl and five NFL crowns.

+“You’re talking about a dynasty,” Chiefs coach Andy Reid said.
+“If there is such a thing in the National Football League, they’ve been that.”

 And yet as they prepare to travel to Kansas City to take on the Chiefs (13-4) in Sunday’s AFC championship game, Brady is right about one thing: The Patriots (12-5) are a 3-point underdog, and that’s an unusual position for them.